Renault Scénic: Scenic RX4

+The RX4 sold particularly poorly in Australia, New Zealand, Japan, and Malaysia.
+Selling fewer than 500 units in each country.
+Due to low demand, these countries did not receive the diesel F9Q engine, instead only receiving the petrol F4R engine.

+As of 2023, approximately only 1,500 of the original 40,000 RX4 examples remain on the road worldwide.
+The RX4 is the second rarest Renault model of the 2000s, following the Renault Avantime.
+This low number is attributed to low parts availability and reliability; with no more parts produced and a limited number of RX4's built, parts are becoming increasingly scarce.

 Second generation (2003)

 Shortly after the launch of the Mégane II, an all new Scénic was launched in June 2003.
 There was also a seven-seater Compact MPV Grand Scénic, with a longer wheelbase and rear overhang, which has two small child sized seats in the enlarged luggage area.
 The Grand Scénic was officially launched in April 2004.

 As with the Mégane, the new car employs corporate styling cues and new technology, including the "Renault Card" keyless immobiliser and an automatic parking brake on certain trim levels.
 It integrates LEDs on all trims since 2006.
 As with the Scénic I Phase 2, a raised "Mégane" logo appears on the C pillar.

 The car received a different dashboard design to that of the Mégane, and featured a fully digital electroluminescence instrument display.

 The Scénic II includes folding rear passenger seats, each separately adjustable and removable.
 With integrated table, a folding front passenger seat (on certain trim levels), automatic headlights and windscreen wipers, 'Child minder' mirror, as well as front and rear electric windows.

-Unlike its predecessor, the Scénic II was not available at any Yanase Co., Ltd. dealerships, as Yanase had ended its import rights for Renault after Renault had acquired a stake in Nissan when the Scénic I was still in production.
-Instead, the Scénic II was sold exclusively through Nissan locations.

 Facelift

-Like the Mégane a few months earlier, the Scénic II underwent a minor facelift with a revised grille, larger diamond badge, the addition of a "RENAULT" word badge on the bootlid and new wheel designs and interior trim.
+Like the Mégane a few months earlier in 2006, the Scénic II underwent a minor facelift (phase 2) with a revised grille, larger diamond badge, restyled headlights, the addition of a "RENAULT" word badge on the bootlid, restyled tail lenses and new wheel designs and interior trim.
 Sales commenced in September 2006.

 Scénic Conquest

-In June 2007, the spiritual successor to the RX4 was revealed in the form of the production ready Scénic Conquest.
-Although powered by two wheel drive, the Conquest has a body kit, raised ride height and features accessories usually reserved for SUVs.
+In June 2007, the RX4's spiritual successor was revealed as the Scénic Conquest.
+Despite being two wheel drive, the Conquest has a body kit, raised ride height and features accessories usually reserved for SUVs.